arvinpoddar/ja3sentry/verifier-lambda/README.md

 The verifier also includes the script used to populate the database with the initial CSV database.
 These are available under `/populate`

 # Installation and Setup
+1. Run the `create_db.sql` script to initialize the PostgreSQL DB

-1. Install dependencies:
+2. Install dependencies:
 ```
 yarn install
 ```

-2. Set environment variables in a new `.env` file:
+3. Set environment variables in a new `.env` file:
 ```
 DB_HOST=xxx
 DB_PORT=xxx